MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 If "User can register apps" is set to `No`.
 Make sure to also assign the role `Application developer` to the newly created service principal.
 Furthermore, the service principal needs to be granted explicit permissions on the API `Microsoft Graph` and `Azure Active Directory Graph` (more on that later, see [API Permissions](#api-permissions)).

-### Located the service principal
+### Locate the service principal

 Visit [aad.portal.azure.com](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) and go to `Azure Active Directory` >
  `App Registrations`.

 ![Azure Active Directory admin center](../img/posts/2020-04-02-Super-AzureAd-Service-Principal/Azure_Active_Directory_admin_center.jpg)

- Located the created service principal by searching `All applications` and navigate to `API Permissions`
+ Locate the created service principal by searching `All applications` and navigate to `API Permissions`

  ![Azure Active Directory admin center App registrations](../img/posts/2020-04-02-Super-AzureAd-Service-Principal/Azure_Active_Directory_admin_center_App_registrations.jpg)